 Of course I accept, and have personally experienced in a number of situations, that there are those whose priority is on acquiring professional skills or qualifications to teach Yoga.
 It has even become a career option for school leavers these days, classified alongside Aerobics, Fitness, Personal Trainers, etc.

 I also feel that having to simultaneously train as a Yoga teacher alongside moving into exploring Yoga for ourselves can even be detrimental to the development of the students personal relationship with Yoga.
 There is also the issue of the student often having to proceed into teaching before even completing the learning of the techniques and theory that comprise the different dimensions of practice.

 “The more you teach the more you must practice.”

 - TKV Desikachar

-Being burdened with the pressure, or desire, of being out there drumming up students and having to engage with all the necessary specialist Yoga Teaching and Yoga Therapy skills can create a situation where the students personal developmental focus becomes blurred.
+Added to this can be the burden of the pressure, or desire, around being out there whilst dealing with all the business and promotional aspects involved in drumming up students, amidst also having to engage with all the required specialist Yoga Teaching and Yoga Therapy training learning.
+This can create a situation where the students personal developmental and practice priority focus becomes blurred.